openid/fapi/FAPI_2_0_Advanced_Profile.md

 reach the security goals and the non-repudiation goals laid out in the Attacker Model [@!attackermodel].

-All provisions of the [Baseline Profile] apply to the Advanced Profile as well, with the extensions described in the following.
+All provisions of the [Security Profile] apply to the Advanced Profile as well, with the extensions described in the following.

 ## Profile

-In addition to the technologies used in the [Baseline Profile], the following standards are used in the Advanced Profile:
+In addition to the technologies used in the [Security Profile], the following standards are used in the Advanced Profile:

   * OAuth 2.0 JWT Secured Authorization Request (JAR) [@!RFC9101] for signing authorization requests